michaellewellen/Maze/README.md

 Make sure to add, commit and push so your code makes it back up to GitHub.
 Submit the url of your repository.
 Grading

-Grading must be done in person or via Teams with a TA or instructor.
+Grading must be done in person or via Teams with me.

-Getting a TA or instructor to sign-off on your lab before you leave is the easiest and best way to get the best grade possible.
-If you cannot finish before leaving, make sure that you can schedule a time to finish with your partner and pass-off.